Things To Do In Calgary: The Ultimate Guide To 20+ Adventures

 If you’d rather chill in a more urban setting than a park, check out one of Calgary’s popular walking neighbourhoods.
 The most trendy ones are Inglewood, Kensington, Bridgeland, and the Beltline – Victoria Park and 17th Avenue SW.

-Not only do these neighbourhoods offer indie and boutique shopping, the city’s best restaurants and coffee shops, they also have beautiful architecture and lots of public art by the way of murals and sculptures.
+Not only do these neighbourhoods offer indie and boutique shopping, the city’s best restaurants and coffee shops, but they also have beautiful architecture and lots of public art in the way of murals and sculptures.

 Memorial Drive Calgary

-Kensington has great shops, but it’s proximity to the trails along the Bow River make it an extra special hood.
+Kensington has great shops, but its proximity to the trails along the Bow River makes it an extra special neighborhood.
 (Credit: Kelly Hoefer)

 Just for Adults

-If you’re hankering to get away from the kids for a bit, check out these just for adults suggestions.
+If you’re looking to get away from the kids for a bit, check out these suggestions for adults only.

 free things to do in Calgary